quanvo87/GroupWork/README.md

 notes:
   - `start()` must be called before an asynchronous task
-  - `finish()` must be called in the completion handler of an asynchronous
+  - `finish()` must be called in the completion handler of an asynchronous task
   - `start()` and `finish()` calls must be balanced

 ## Working Example